MousaAlhaddad/Machine_Learning/PyTorch.md

 - Neural networks work like universal function approximators.
 - The fundamental data structure for neural networks are tensors and PyTorch is built around tensors.
 PyTorch tensors can be added, multiplied, subtracted, etc, just like Numpy arrays.
 - Training multilayer networks is done through backpropagation.
 The goal of backpropagation is to adjust the weights and biases to minimize the loss.
 - The learning rate is set such that the weight update steps are small enough that the iterative method settles in a minimum.
+- One pass through the entire dataset is called an epoch.
+- To train your neural network on PyTroch, you need to define a model, a loss criterion, and an optimizer.
+- Neural networks have a tendency to perform too well on the training data and aren't able to generalize to data that hasn't been seen before.
+The aim is to get the lowest validation loss possible, not the lowest training loss.
+In practice, you might need to save the model frequently as you are training then later choose the model with the lowest validation loss.
+- The most common method to reduce overfitting (outside of early-stopping) is dropout.
+Make sure to turn off dropout during validation, testing, and whenever we're using the network to make predictions.

 ## Coding